-You will most likely decide to start your global marketing efforts online to reach a global audience and centralize your efforts there.
+You will most likely decide to start your global marketing efforts online to reach a worldwide audience and centralize your efforts there.
 But remember that what worked for reaching your domestic audience may not translate well overseas.
 Be sure to adapt your initiatives to fit the audience you are trying to reach to build a customized experience for them.
-What works well in one country or one region, will likely not yield the same results in other markets.
+What works well in one country or region will likely not yield the same results in other markets.
 Speak to the needs of that particular region to market your product or service, and customize your approach for that environment.
-You will need to do research on the markets you are targeting to ensure your messaging comes across the way you intended, and you are utilizing the best methods to connect with people in that region.
+You will need to research the markets you are targeting to ensure your message comes across the way you intended and utilize the best methods to connect with people in that region.
 A good example is WhatsApp.
 While it is used with people globally, it is an app heavily used in South America.
-For clients we have in South America, having a WhatsApp strategy is critical, whereas is is not as important in the United States.
+For clients we have in South America, having a WhatsApp strategy is critical, whereas it is not as important in the United States.
 Consider that level of detail when customizing your marketing approach to a new region.

 Just because you are taking your efforts to a global audience does not mean you cannot still localize your message.
-Actually it is almost necessary to be “glocal” (global + local) with your message when targeting a global audience.
-It is not only important to understand the cultural and language barriers and adjust your message for each market, but it is also crucial to understand all cultural references, and significant events and holidays.
-Platforms and tactics need to be tailored to the specific targeted region to create a personalized marketing program and really connect with the audience on a deeper level.
+Actually, it is almost necessary to be “glocal” (global + local) with your message when targeting a global audience.
+It is not only essential to understand the cultural and language barriers and adjust your message for each market, but it is also crucial to understand all cultural references and significant events and holidays.
+Platforms and tactics need to be tailored to the specific targeted region to create a personalized marketing program and connect with the audience on a deeper level.

-If you're looking for ways to optimize your inbound marketing program for a global audience, we invite you to schedule a complimentary inbound consultation.
+If you're looking for ways to optimize your inbound marketing program for a global audience, we invite you to schedule an inbound consultation.